 I think deep down we all knew that Statham could take a knife and not blink, but in Parker’s rather fine one-on-one scrap, he takes the rather novel approach of letting himself get stabbed in the hand to avoid any serious injury.
 He’s just that tough.

-In fact, the brutality of the fight really does help to support my theory that the original intention was to make Parker a much more gritty and dark film.
+In fact, the brutality of the fight really does help to support my theory that the original intention was to make Parker a much more gritty and dark movie.
 There’s blood everywhere, and it induces the usual wince from seeing someone get hit by toilet porcelain, while the punches are shown to full effect before things take a topple over a balcony.
-It’s a standout moment in the movie, and it's a pity there wasn’t more scenes like this instead of all that house hunting.
+It’s a standout moment in the movie, and it’s a pity there wasn’t more scenes like this instead of all that house hunting.